ZL-Asica/SuzuBlog/posts/deep-learning-notes.md

   - Precision: In examples recognized, what percentage are actually true.
   - Recall: What percentage of target are correctly recognized in whole test set.
   - F1 Score: Average of precision and recall. $\dfrac{1}{\dfrac{1}{P}+\dfrac{1}{R}}$ (harmonic mean)
-  - Dev set + Single number evaluation matric: Speed up iteration
+  - Dev set + Single number evaluation matrix: Speed up iteration
   - Use average error rate instead of single error rate for each classes in estimate many classes at same time.

-- Satisficing and optimizing matrics
+- Satisfying and optimizing matrics

   - Consider classifiers with accuracy and running time.

     - maximize accuracy and subject to running time <= 100ms
     - Accuracy: optimizing
-    - Running time: satisfiying
+    - Running time: satisfying

-  - N metic: 1 optimizing, n-1 satisficing
+  - N metic: 1 optimizing, n-1 satisfying

 - Train/dev/test distributions